samsaara/SubScenAPI/README.md

 # SubScenAPI
-A commandline utility / API for the lazy ass to get subtitles from https://subscene.com/.
+A commandline utility / API for the lazy ass to get subtitles from [SubScene](https://subscene.com/) (https://subscene.com).

-**SubScenAPI** takes an *IMDB ID* or a *Movie / TV Series* name and gets it's subtitle from https://subscene.com... all from the comfort of your command line.
+**SubScenAPI** takes an *IMDB ID* or a *Movie / TV Series* name and gets it's subtitle from [SubScene](https://subscene.com/)... all from the comfort of your command line.
 In addition, it supports the following features:

 (a) **IMDB ID**
-    - *Downloads the movie / TV Series' subtitle if given the IMDB id* (uses `OMDB API` - http://www.omdbapi.com)
+    - *Downloads the movie / TV Series' subtitle if given the IMDB id* (uses [OMDB API](http://www.omdbapi.com))

 (b) **Language Preference**
     - *Get a subtitle in your preferred language*